edkb/CustomersBackend/README.md

 ## Production

-On production, the code uses the official image uvicorn-gunicorn-fastapi:latest (see Dockerfile) to serve the app on heroku, with guinicorn managind uvicorn instances for asyncronous requests.
+On production, the code uses the official image uvicorn-gunicorn-fastapi:latest (see Dockerfile) to serve the app on heroku, with Gunicorn managing Uvicorn instances for asyncronous requests.

 ### Commands